MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/auto-apply-retention-labels-scenario.md

 </tr>
 <tr class="even">
 <td>SharePointAssetIdQuery</td>
 <td>This parameter defines the Asset Id for the event.
-Event-based retention uses Asset Ids to identify the documents that an particular event are applicable to.
+Event-based retention uses Asset Ids to identify the documents that a particular event is applicable to.
 For this scenario, we have to create a new managed property named ProductName to populate the Asset Id property.
 We also need to map this managed property to the ows_Product_x0020_Name crawled property.
 Therefore, the value of the Asset Id property will be ProductName:"xxx" where xxx is the product name.
 Here's a screenshot of this managed property.
 <img src="media/SPRetention25.png" style="width:6.49722in;height:0.45069in" /></td>
 </tr>
 <tr class="odd">